AP source: MLB owners approve plan to start season in July

 Because players accrue salaries for the regular season only and not for spring training or the postseason, the union may counter by asking for more regular-season games during negotiations that could significantly alter or possibly even scuttle the restart plan.

 The DH was adopted by the American League for the 1973 season but has been resisted by National League owners.
-The players’ union has favored it because it would create more jobs for high-paying hitters in their 30s, by MLB has looked at it as an economic issue.
+The players’ union has favored it because it would create more jobs for high-paying hitters in their 30s, but MLB has looked at it as an economic issue.

-Money, however, has disappeared as an issue at this stage for 2020 because nearly all veteran players have agreed to contracts.
+Money, however, has disappeared as a DH issue at this stage for 2020 because nearly all veteran players have agreed to contracts.
 Yasiel Puig is the most notable exception.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports